dbzl-project11/dbzl-project11.github.io/teams/derp.md

 - Hercule
 - Salza
-- Supreme Kai
+- Android 19
-  - Banned from Eternal Life if he can gain health from transforming.
+  - on loan for Supreme Kai
 - Dodoria
 - Cui